STBrian/pyBjson/README.md

 ```
 El archivo está en little endian.
 Se separa de 4 en 4-Bytes.
-The file is in little endian, and is separated by 4-Bytes.
+The file/archive is in little endian, and is separated by 4-Bytes.

 Identificadores (Structure Identification):
     1 - Booleano         (Boolean)